touzet/pampa/README.md

 The documentation for PAMPA LIGHT is available [just below](#PAMPA-LIGHT).

-For PAMPA CLASSIFY and PAMPA CRAFT, we recommend starting by reviewing the [General formats and definitions](#General-formats-and-definitions), as it covers fundamental concepts shared across both scripts, such as peptide tables, format of mass spectra, error margin, handling PTMs, format of output files, etc. Afterwards, you may refer to the comprehensive documentation of  [PAMPA CLASSIFY](#PAMPA-CLASSIFY) and [PAMPA CRAFT](#PAMPA-CRAFT)) for more in-depth details.
+For PAMPA CLASSIFY and PAMPA CRAFT, we recommend starting by reviewing the [General formats and definitions](#General-formats-and-definitions) section, as it covers fundamental concepts shared across both scripts, such as peptide tables, format of mass spectra,  handling PTMs, taxonomies, and FASTA files. .
+Afterwards, you may refer to the comprehensive documentation of  [PAMPA CLASSIFY](#PAMPA-CLASSIFY) and [PAMPA CRAFT](#PAMPA-CRAFT)) for more in-depth details.

 ## PAMPA LIGHT

 As the name suggests, PAMPA LIGHT is a streamlined version of PAMPA, focusing on essential features for species identification.
-It takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
+It takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them through the utilization of a curated compilation of marker peptides.
 ```
 usage: python3 pampa_light.py
 	[-h]